SoftwareAG/webmethods-api-gateway/docs/articles/architecture/Securing-Elasticsearch-for-API-Gateway-10.11/README.md

   This config must be added to all nodes taking part in encrypted communication within cluster.

-- So the consolidated content of readonlyrest.yml will be as below
+- So the consolidated content of readonlyrest.yml will be as below,
   ```
   readonlyrest:
       access_control_rules: